Life has gotten a lot more convenient over the past decade thanks to our friend the Internet.

 At the moment, they have a promotion where a buyer can get a so-called “ultimate mortgage.”
 I’m not exactly sure what that means, but it does come with 1% off the purchase price in the way of a credit for closing costs.

-This could make Opendoor Mortgage more competitive than other lenders assuming the mortgage rates are comparable.
+This could make Opendoor Mortgage more competitive than other lenders assuming the mortgage rates and lender costs are comparable.